-Any retiree who has applied for WRS annuity.
-Employees who were put on layoff status on June 30, 2006 will be eligible for benefits based on service on June 30,
+Any employee who is eligible for a WRS annuity.
+Employees who were put on layoff status on June 30, 2006 will be eligible for benefits based on service on June 30, 2006.
+Group is currently closed.

 Retirees pay a percentage of the total monthly premium based on years of service at retirement.